 If the AVM enters a progressive phase (most commonly in adolescence), ‘blood steal’ skin changes may develop.
 The overlying skin and skin beyond the AVM may necrose (die) with painful ulceration and bleeding.

 Hereditary haemorrhagic telangiectasia (HHT) is also known as Osler-Weber-Rendu syndrome.
 It is characterised by telangiectases of the skin, the nasal and oral cavities, and arteriovenous malformations (AVMs) in the lungs, brain, or other organs.

 In capillary malformation-arteriovenous malformation (CM-AVM), there are multiple capillary malformations in the skin associated with AVMs.
 The capillary malformations present as small pink to red stains with a surrounding halo of pale skin.
 AVMs most often occur in the skin, soft tissues, muscle, bone or within the brain.

 Cobb syndrome is a rare disorder in which angiomas or arteriovenous malformations (AVM) of the spinal cord are associated with vascular lesions in the skin of the relevant dermatome.
 This is the skin supplied by the nerves originating from within the spinal AVM.

-In Klippel-Trenaunay syndrome, blood vessel and lymph channel malconnections involve a whole arm or leg.
-It most often presents with port-wine stain, varicose veins, overgrowth of the soft tissues and bone, and disordered lymph system drainage of the affected limb.
+In Klippel-Trenaunay syndrome, blood vessel and lymph channel abnormalities involve a whole arm or leg.
+The syndrome most often presents with port-wine stain, varicose veins, overgrowth of the soft tissues and bone, and disordered lymph system drainage of the affected limb.